maizzle/maizzle.com/content/docs/tailwindcss.md

 </x-main>
 ```

-The `tailwindcss` attribute is only required if you want the CSS to be compiled with Tailwind CSS.
-There's no need to include it if you're just writing plain CSS.

-#### postcss attribute

-You may also use the `postcss` attribute instead of `tailwindcss`.

-This will compile the contents of `<style postcss>` tags with PostCSS and any plugins you've enabled, including:

-- postcss-import
-- postcss-nested
-- postcss-merge-longhand

-However, Tailwind CSS will not be enabled in this case.

 ### Prevent inlining

 When adding a `<style>` tag inside a Template, you can prevent all CSS rules inside it from being inlined by using a `data-embed` attribute: